Frequently Asked Questions

 What happens if my expenses don’t qualify?

-For the advance payment, you must provide receipts to prove that you spent the money you received on qualifying expenses.
+For the advance payment, you must provide receipts to prove that you spent the money you received on qualifying expenses in 2026.
 You must repay any money you spent on nonqualifying expenses or on qualifying expenses without proper receipts.

 What if I’m not required to file a 2024 Idaho Form 40 tax return?